 It’s easy to think of scientific research into a disease as being distant to what we, as the people living with it, experience on a day to day basis.
 But understanding what is happening in the world of research can improve our understanding of what causes the disease, which new treatments are being developed, new ideas on how to manage it, and more.
-That’s why the British Journal of Dermatology provides free, concise summaries of new research each month, which can be found in this section.
+This section explains broadly how dermatology research works, how to get involved, and explains some of the organisations involved with making it happen.

 Research in Dermatology